 Working from home

-If your role enables you to work from home then please talk to your line manager about doing so and they will make the decision based on business need.
-These discussions should take place as soon as possible.
+If your role enables you to work from home then please talk to your line manager about doing so and they'll make the decision based on business need.

-Skype can be used to help you work from home.
-There are a number of Skype user guides available to help with using Skype.
+Skype can be used to help you continue with meetings and keep in touch with colleagues while working from home.
+There are a number of Skype user guides available to help you.

 Staff who cannot work from home